dhirajsriram/dhirajsriram-portfolio/content/featured/noteive/index.md

   - GCloud
 ---

-Noteive helps you build beautiful, personalized, and interactive notes and boards to manage your work.
-Noteive helps you add notes and feel the accomplishment of getting them to the finish line.
+Noteive helps you build beautiful, personalized, and interactive notes and boards to manage your day-day.
+Noteive keeps you reminded focused and lets you feel the accomplishment of getting tasks to the finish line.